R. Kelly avoids lengthy add-on to 30-year prison sentence

-They argued that the stiffer punishment was justified by the seriousness of the crimes and what they said was Kelly’s lack of remorse.
+“He has a life expectancy of not a hell of a lot more,” the judge said.
+“He is 56 years of age.”

+Kelly’s defense lawyer celebrated the ruling as a victory, and some of the singer’s fans could be heard cheering outside the courtroom.

-Kelly remained still and impassive, his eyes downcast, when the judge issued his sentence in a Chicago federal courtroom.
-His composure slipped slightly, however, when a representative read a statement written by “Jane,” a key prosecution witness.
+Kelly remained still, his eyes downcast, as Leinenweber explained what was at times a hard-to-follow sentence.
+He did seem to show some emotion when a representative read a statement written by “Jane,” one of his accusers and a key prosecution witness.

 “I was brainwashed by Robert and a sex slave,” Jane’s statement said.
 “It almost killed me.”

-Kelly’s lawyer, Jennifer Bonjean, said she was pleased with the judge’s decision.
+Kelly did not make a statement in court prior to the sentencing decision, heeding the advice of his lawyer, Jennifer Bonjean, to stay quiet while they appeal both his Chicago and New York convictions.

-“It’s the right outcome,” she told reporters following the hearing.
+“It’s the right outcome,” Bonjean said of the sentence after the hearing ended.
 “The judge was reasonable.
 He, I think, took into account both sides and ultimately was fair.”

+The U.S. Attorney in Chicago, John Lausch, conceded that prosecutors were disappointed Kelly didn’t receive more consecutive prison time.
+But he added, “Twenty years is a significant sentence, and we are happy that that was imposed in this case.”

-Leinenweber said at the outset of the hearing that he did not accept the government’s contention that Kelly used fear to woo underage girls for sex.
+The judge said at the outset of Thursday’s hearing that he did not accept the government’s contention that Kelly used fear to woo underage girls for sex, a determination that was important in deciding whether to extend Kelly’s current term significantly.

 “The (government’s) whole theory of grooming, was sort of the opposite of fear of bodily harm,” the judge told the court.
 “It was the fear of lost love, lost affections (from Kelly)’. … It just doesn’t seem to me that it rises to the fear of bodily harm.”